Growing Potatoes: How to Get a Bumper Crop in Any Space

 Start With Seed Potatoes

-Seed potatoes generally come in two different sizes: small, which are tubers that are between one and two inches in diameter, and large, which is anything over two inches.
-Small tubers can be planted directly—don’t worry about cutting them up.
+Seed potatoes generally come in two sizes.
+Small tubers run between one and two inches in diameter, and large ones are anything over two inches.
+Small tubers can be planted directly, so do not worry about cutting them up.

-If you purchase large seed potatoes, then you’ll need to cut them down to about the same size as a small seed potato.
-Cut them in half, or if the potatoes are really large, cut them into quarters.
-Make sure that each chunk of potato has at least one eye, which is a small depression in the surface of the potato where the roots sprout.
-If you need to cut seed potatoes, it is best to wait at least four to seven days before planting them.
-Let the cut surfaces “heal” in a cool, dry place to reduce the risk of your seed potatoes rotting.
+If you buy large seed potatoes, cut them down to about the size of a small seed potato.
+Cut them in half, or into quarters if they are really large.
+Make sure each chunk has at least one eye, which is the small depression in the surface where the roots sprout.
+After cutting, wait at least four to seven days before planting.
+Letting the cut surfaces “heal” in a cool, dry place reduces the risk of your seed potatoes rotting in the ground.

 Choosing the Right Soil

-The key to planting potatoes is choosing the right soil.
-Soil shouldn’t be heavy or wet because the potatoes may rot, but it also shouldn’t be too dry because that will slow growth.
-Choose a location with moist, but not soggy soil—or use a potato growing box (there are many tutorials on how to build them online, see below) so that you can better control moisture throughout the growing season.
+The right soil is the key to growing potatoes.
+Soil should not be heavy or wet, because the potatoes may rot, but it should not be too dry either, since that slows growth.
+Pick a spot with moist but not soggy soil, or use a potato growing box so you can control the moisture all season.
+There are plenty of build-your-own tutorials online.

-When it comes to planting in containers, it’s best not to use plain garden soil only in your container as it is too dense and will compact.
-It’s best to use a good potting mix, which you can find in 40 bags at most garden centers.
-A good mixture is 1/3 garden soil, 1/3 soilless potting mix, and 1/3 finished compost.
+For containers, do not use plain garden soil on its own.
+It is too dense and will compact.
+Reach for a good potting mix, sold in 40-pound bags at most garden centers.
+A reliable blend is one-third garden soil, one-third soilless potting mix, and one-third finished compost.

-Seed potatoes should be planted between three and four inches deep, spaced between nine and 12 inches apart, with the sprouts, or eyes, facing up.
+Plant seed potatoes between three and four inches deep, spaced between nine and 12 inches apart, with the sprouts, or eyes, facing up.
 The farther apart you space each seed potato, the larger the tubers can grow.
+Give them room and they will reward you.

 Caring for Your Potato Plants

-To keep your potato plants growing strong all summer, there are a few things that you should do.
-First, once the potato plants have grown to roughly 12 inches in height, you should mound soil around the base, calling “hilling,” to help protect growing tubers.
-Mound the soil up to 6 inches in height, out to 15 inches from the base of the plant.
+To keep potato plants growing strong all summer, there are a few things to do.
+Once the plants reach roughly 12 inches in height, mound soil around the base.
+This is called “hilling,” and it protects the growing tubers from light, which turns them green.
+Mound the soil up to six inches high, out to about 15 inches from the base of the plant.

-You can also mulch your potatoes with straw to a depth of between four and six inches.
-This does two things: It helps keep weeds down, and it helps to keep the ground cool and moist throughout the summer.
+You can also mulch your potatoes with straw, between four and six inches deep.
+Mulch does two jobs at once: it keeps weeds down, and it holds the ground cool and moist through the heat of summer.

-Finally, you’ll need to keep an eye out for pests and diseases.
-To avoid bacterial or fungal disease, it is best to plant your potatoes in a new spot each year.
-The potato beetle is a common pest, but you can prevent an infestation by inspecting the undersides of potato leaves for eggs.
-If you spot a yellow to orange cluster of eggs, remove the affected leaves.
+Keep an eye out for pests and disease.
+To avoid bacterial or fungal trouble, plant your potatoes in a new spot each year so soil-borne problems do not build up.
+The potato beetle is the usual culprit.
+You can head off an infestation by checking the undersides of the leaves for eggs.
+If you spot a yellow to orange cluster, remove the affected leaves before they hatch.

 Harvesting Your Spuds

-If you like “new potatoes,” then you can start harvesting within two to three months of planting, although most gardeners will only harvest a small portion of their crop while allowing the rest of the potatoes to keep growing.
-To harvest larger potatoes, find out what the recommended growing time is for the variety you chose—usually between 70 and 100 days.
-When the time is right, cut the potato plants back to the ground, water them one last time, and then wait two weeks to let the potatoes age and the skins toughen up — in the ground.
+If you like “new potatoes,” you can start harvesting within two to three months of planting, though most gardeners lift only a few while letting the rest keep growing.
+For larger potatoes, check the recommended growing time for your variety, usually between 70 and 100 days.
+When the time is right, cut the plants back to the ground, water them one last time, and then wait two weeks, leaving the potatoes in the ground to age and toughen their skins.

-Harvesting your potatoes is easy.
-If they’re in a plot of soil in the garden, gently turn the soil with a spade or potato fork and pick up the potatoes you find.
-Brush off the dirt on each potato, then allow them to cure for another week or two in a cool, dry place.
-In containers, many potato bags have “windows” to access the tubers.
-If you’re harvesting new potatoes, they don’t need to be cured.
+Harvesting itself is easy.
+If your potatoes are in a garden plot, gently turn the soil with a spade or potato fork and pick up what you find.
+Brush off the dirt and let them cure for another week or two in a cool, dry place.
+Many grow bags have “windows” that let you reach in for tubers without disturbing the rest.
+New potatoes do not need curing, so eat those fresh.

 Amber Kanuckel